Tiny Learning-Based MPC for Multirotors: Solver-Aware Learning for Efficient Embedded Predictive Control: Introduction

-Tiny aerial robots show promise for applications like environmental monitoring and search-and-rescue but face challenges in control due to their limited computing power and complex dynamics.
-Model Predictive Control (MPC) can achieve agile trajectory tracking and handle constraints.
-Although current learning-based MPC methods, such as Gaussian Process (GP) MPC, improve control performance by learning residual dynamics, they are computationally demanding, limiting their onboard application on tiny robots.
-This paper introduces Tiny Learning-Based Model Predictive Control (LB MPC), a novel framework for resource-constrained micro multirotor platforms.
-By exploiting multirotor dynamics' structure and developing an efficient solver, our approach enables high-rate control at 100 Hz on a Crazyflie 2.1 with a Teensy 4.0 microcontroller.
-We demonstrate a 23\% average improvement in tracking performance over existing embedded MPC methods, achieving the first onboard implementation of learning-based MPC on a tiny multirotor (53 g).

-\section{INTRODUCTION}
+\section{Introduction}

-Tiny, low-cost robots offer significant potential for diverse applications, including environmental monitoring \cite{yang2024photochemically}, agriculture \cite{jafferis2019untethered}, and search-and-rescue \cite{zhou2022swarm}, due to their compact size.
-However, these applications require the ability to execute precise tasks in challenging environments, all while constrained by limited onboard computational power.
-Agile autonomous flight of tiny aerial robots necessitates executing feasible trajectories at the limit of the robot's capabilities despite both nonlinearity and uncertainty in dynamics.
-These uncertainties may arise from drag forces or other environmental disturbances.
-Model Predictive Control (MPC) can enable high-tracking performance, explicitly accounting for state and input constraints \cite{kamel2017linear}.
+Tiny, low-cost aerial robots hold great potential for applications such as environmental monitoring~\citep{yang_photochemically_2024}, agriculture~\citep{jafferis_untethered_2019}, and search-and-rescue~\citep{zhou_swarm_2022}, owing to their compact size and deployment flexibility.
+However, these missions demand precise control in challenging environments while operating under severe onboard computational constraints.
+Achieving agile, autonomous flight for tiny aerial robots—see~\citep{cai_survey_2014} for definition—requires generating and executing feasible trajectories near the physical limits of the vehicle despite nonlinear dynamics, modeling errors, and environmental disturbances such as drag or ground effect.

-Nonlinear MPC has been applied to full-scale multirotor platforms for agile flight \cite{hanover2021performance}, \cite{tzoumanikas2020nonlinear}, \cite{bicego2019nonlinear}, \cite{nan2022nonlinear}.
-However, as with most model-based control techniques, the residual between the system and modeled dynamics often limits performance.